athkalia/Just-Another-Android-App/README.md

 ### Newest additions:
 * Added chuck library for seeing network calls right on the phone.
-See https://github.com/jgilfelt/chuck for the library and the NetworkModule class for the added interceptor.
+See https://github.com/jgilfelt/chuck for the library and the NetworkModule class for the added interceptor
 * Disabling animations before espresso tests and re-enabling them afterwards!
 (See grant_animation_permission.gradle and EspressoTestHelper class)
 * Added Butterknife Actions (See ButterknifeActions class)